Table of Contents

 - Interactive KPI dashboards

-If you saw our list of KPI dashboards above, then you must be aware of how these powerful visualization tools can take your KPI tracking to the next level.
-For this reason, when picking a KPI monitoring tool you should make sure it includes a powerful dashboard designer with basic and advanced features that will allow you to interact with your data and measure your key performance indicators to deliver the best results.
+If you saw our list of KPI dashboards above, then you must be aware of how these powerful visualization innovations can take your benchmarking efforts to the next level.
+For this reason, when picking a KPI monitoring tool you should make sure it includes a powerful dashboard designer with basic and advanced features that will allow you to interact with your information and measure your key performance indicators to deliver the best results.

 - Sharing options to promote collaboration

-Following on the accessibility point mentioned above, another important feature you should look for in a professional KPI tracker is advanced sharing options.
-KPI tools such as datapine, provide several sharing capabilities such as live links with distinct viewer rights, scheduling of reports on defined time periods as well as the possibility to download the data and share it in different files formats such as PDF, CSV, XLS, or PNG file.
-Sharing your KPI reports and dashboards between teams will build a strong data-driven culture in your organization that will increase overall productivity in the long run.
+Following on the accessibility point mentioned above, another important feature you should look for in a professional tracker is advanced sharing options.
+KPI tools such as datapine, provide several sharing capabilities such as live links with distinct viewer rights, scheduling of reports on defined time periods as well as the possibility to download the insights and share them in different file formats such as PDF, CSV, XLS, or PNG file.
+Sharing your reports and dashboards between teams will build a strong data-driven culture in your organization that will increase overall productivity in the long run.

 Key Takeaways KPI Tracking

-We hope our key performance indicator tracking guide has inspired you to take charge of your data.
-If you want to use a professional and modern solution to track your metrics, you can signup for datapine for a 14-day trial, completely free!
+We hope our key performance indicator guide has inspired you to take charge of your data.
+If you want to use a professional and modern solution to trace your metrics, you can sign up for datapine for a 14-day trial, completely free!